kmcho2019/lab-pong-tracker/README.md

 ## Quick Answers to Likely Questions

-* **Why update ratings on confirmation (not submission)?** Prevents spam/typos impacting standings; you still get “pending” visibility for transparency.
+* **Why auto-confirm on submission?** Keeps standings live while relying on admins to correct any erroneous entries using the dispute tools.
 * **How do we handle editing old matches?** Use the replay engine; it’s the simplest correct approach for Glicko‑2.
 * **Do doubles distort ratings?** Team averaging is simple and consistent; by documenting the exact μ/φ averaging rule, you’ll keep the system predictable.